mindsdb/mindsdb/docs/mindsdb-docs/docs/sql/tutorials/house-sales-forecasting.md

 We use all of the columns as features, except for the `MA` column, whose values will be predicted.

-MindsDB makes it simple so that we don't need to repeat the predictor creation process for every group, that is, for every distinct number of bedrooms or for every distinct type of a real estate.
-Instead, we just group by both the `bedrooms` and `type` columns and the predictor learns from all series and enables forecasts for all of them!
+MindsDB makes it simple so that we don't need to repeat the predictor creation process for every group, that is, for every distinct number of bedrooms or for every distinct type of real estate.
+Instead, we just group by both the `bedrooms` and `type` columns, and the predictor learns from all series and enables forecasts for all of them!

 ## Status of a Predictor